Pylons/pyramid_handlers/docs/glossary.rst

      Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.
 Pyramid requires that your application be served as a WSGI application.

+   dotted Python name
+     A reference to a Python object by name using a string, in the form ``path.to.modulename:attributename``.
+Often used in Paste and
+     setuptools configurations.
+A variant is used in dotted names within configurator method arguments that name objects (such as the "add_view" method's "view" and "context" attributes): the colon (``:``) is not used; in its place is a dot.

+   ZCML directive
+     A ZCML "tag" such as ``<view>``, ``<route>``, or ``<handler>``.

+   ZCML declaration
+     The concrete use of a :term:`ZCML directive` within a ZCML file.

+   application registry
+     A registry of configuration information consulted by Pyramid while servicing an application.
+An application registry maps resource types to views, as well as housing other application-specific component registrations.
+Every Pyramid application has one (and only one) application registry.